chartpath/ramses-tutorial/post1.md

     $ mv items.json schemas/
     $ cd schemas/

 **Rename items.json to pizzas.json** and open it in a text editor.
-Then copy its contents into new additional new files in the shcemas directory named _toppings.json_, _cheeses.json_, _sauces.json_, and _crusts.json_.
+Then copy its contents into new files in the same directory with the names **toppings.json**, **cheeses.json**, **sauces.json**, and **crusts.json**.

+    $ tree
+    .
+    ├── cheeses.json
+    ├── crusts.json
+    ├── pizzas.json
+    ├── sauces.json
+    └── toppings.json

-In each new schema, update the value of the "title" field for the different ingredient categories that are being described (i.e. "title": "Pizza schema", etc.).
+In each new schema, update the value of the `"title"` field for the different kinds of things that are being described (e.g. `"title": "Pizza schema"`, `"title": "Topping schema"` etc.).

-Let's edit the **pizzas.json** schema to hook up the ingredients that would go into a given pizza.
+Let's edit the **pizzas.json** schema to hook up the ingredients that would go into a given style of pizza.

-Under the "id", "name" and "description" fields, add the following relations to the ingredients:
+After the `"description"` field, add the following relations with the ingredients:

+    ...
     "toppings": {
         "required": false,
         "type": "relationship",